bfscheve/CDNlab/contact/index.md

 **Postdoctoral Fellows and Visiting Scholars**
 *Dr. Guassi Moreira is accepting postdoctoral fellows to join in Spring 2024 or Fall 2025.*
-Individuals interested in joining the lab as a postdoctoral fellow should get in touch directly with Dr. Guassi Moreira by emailing him with a brief introduction about their research interests, the reason for their interest in the lab, and a copy of their CV.
+Individuals interested in joining the lab as a postdoctoral fellow should get in touch directly with Dr. Guassi Moreira (jmoreira2@wisc.edu) by emailing him with a brief introduction about their research interests, the reason for their interest in the lab, and a copy of their CV.

 **Post-Baccalaureate Research Staff, Programmers, and Research Technicians**
 *The lab is not currently hiring new staff.*
-If you are interested in joining the lab as a staff member (post-baccalaureate researcher, programmer, technician) please email Dr. Guassi Moreira with a cover letter and copy of your CV.
+If you are interested in joining the lab as a staff member (post-baccalaureate researcher, programmer, technician) please email Dr. Guassi Moreira (jmoreira2@wisc.edu) with a cover letter and copy of your CV.

 **Research Assistants**
 *The lab is looking for several new volunteers.*
-If you are interested in joining the lab as a volunteer research assistant, please reach out to the lab manager with a brief introduction about yourself, what you want to gain from volunteering in the lab, and a copy of your resume or CV.
+If you are interested in joining the lab as a volunteer research assistant, please reach out to the lab (cdnlab_psych@wisc.edu) with a brief introduction about yourself, what you want to gain from volunteering in the lab, and a copy of your resume or CV.
 If you are a UW undergraduate student, you may be able to earn course credit for your involvement in the lab.

-{%
-  include button.html
-  type="email"
-  text="cdnlab"
-  link="cdnlab_psych@wisc.edu"
-%}
 {%
   include button.html
   type="phone"